 Slowly squeeze out the Goop onto the area with the hole being sure to cover a fairly wide area around the hole.
 I found this is best just to make sure you’ve covered it rather than trying to keep things super neat and only over the hole.

 Use the spatula to spread the Goop.
-It does get very ‘gloopy’ quickly so a spatula is the easiest way to spread it and keep your hands clear.
+It does get very ‘gloopy’ quickly so a spatula is the easiest way to spread it and keep your hands clean.

-Goop is clear so it wont’ be immediately obvious but yes, you will be able to see it.
-However at least your kayak is still paddle-worthy!
+Goop is clear so it won’t’ be immediately obvious but yes, you will be able to see it.
+However, at least with this Intex kayak repair it’s still paddle-worthy!